For preparing simple meals, you will enjoy a bright guest kitchen.

 It consumes Zero energy and has been used for centuries in different countries.
 The eco-fridge is an isolated chamber located in a shady spot where keep food cool.

-For saving water, we use composting toilets and economizer filters.
+For saving water, we use composting toilets.

 For saving energy we use a solar system for showers.